manster18/k8s-macos/README.md

 ---

-**Author:** Your development journey with Kubernetes on macOS starts here! 🚀
+**Note:** Your development journey with Kubernetes on macOS starts here!